suparna-ghanvatkar/Fitness-data-user-modelling/README.md

 wisdm dataset project

 The users are filtered into
-act_recog_transformed.txt is ar dataset transformed unlabelled_raw_transformed in transformation of unlabelled raw similarly lablelled is labelled raw
+AR_transformed.txt is ar dataset transformed unlabelled_raw_transformed in transformation of unlabelled raw similarly lablelled is labelled raw